What Type of Posts do the Best on Your Facebook Page?

-Since we all want our business’s Facebook page to be GREAT, let’s take a look at what KINDS of posts are the most successful on that platform.
+Some types of posts perform wildly better than others.
+Let’s take a look at what KINDS of posts are the most successful on Facebook.

 After all, we are putting in the time to manage and run our Facebook page, don’t we all want to be putting up posts that will do well with our audience?